Instagram influencer marketing is a great way for brands and businesses to reach engaged (and relevant) audiences.

 Evaluating an influencer’s metrics is vital in determining if they'll help you reach your goals.

-Once you find a creator you’re interested in, Adrienne recommends doing some digging before approaching them.
+Once you find a creator you’re interested in, we recommend doing some digging before approaching them.

-“Look through their followers and the comments on their posts,” she says.
+“Look through their followers and the comments on their posts,” says Kurtis.

 “Are they full of bots?
 Spam accounts?
 This will help you gauge the genuineness of their community and engagement.”